Sigma Lambda Beta: Member and chapter misconduct

 In 1990, one of the fraternity’s founders, Juan Jose Rojas-Cardona, was expelled from Sigma Lambda Beta after he and other student government leaders at the University of Iowa were found guilty of misusing student funds.
 In the mid-1990s, he faced theft and forgery charges in the United States before fleeing to Mexico, where he later became a wealthy casino operator.
 By the 2000s, media and diplomatic reports had linked him to drug trafficking, organized crime, and the 2007 assassination of a rival casino owner in Monterrey, Mexico.
 He and his family drew further national attention in 2012, when they donated over $200,000 to President Barack Obama’s re-election campaign, contributions that were ultimately returned.

 In March 2015, the University of Nebraska–Lincoln chapter of Sigma Lambda Beta was temporarily suspended following allegations of hazing.
 According to the university, the fraternity’s international office received complaints, leading to an investigation by police.
 The alleged hazing was reported to be non-physical.
 The university's Greek Affairs office and Sigma Lambda Beta International Fraternity conducted independent investigations into the matter, but no specific details regarding individuals or acts involved were made public.

 In 2019, at the University of Nebraska at Kearney.
 The chapter was suspended due to allegations of misconduct.
 The suspension halted all fraternity operations, including social events and academic programming, pending investigations by both the university and law enforcement authorities.

-In 2020, the Sigma Lambda Beta chapter at the University of California, Davis, was placed on revocation of registration until at least spring 2025 due to hazing-related incidents.
+In March 2020, founding father Baltazar Mendoza Madrigal was admitted to Stateville Correctional Center to serve a nine-year sentence after being convicted of felony theft exceeding one million dollars.
+He was subsequently released under supervision in September 2021.
+That same year, the Sigma Lambda Beta chapter at the University of California, Davis, was placed on revocation of registration until at least spring 2025 due to hazing-related incidents.

 In 2021, the fraternity's chapter at the University of Texas at Austin faced disciplinary action for hazing violations.
 New members were reportedly required to wear specific attire and blindfolds during activities, sing songs in unison before exiting rooms, and answer questions amidst loud music, leading to concerns about mental health threats.
 The university imposed conditional registration on the chapter from November 2021 through December 2022.

 In April 2025, the Sigma Alpha chapter of Sigma Lambda Beta at DePaul University faced controversy after various chapter alumni were found to have made homophobic remarks online after its undergraduate members hosted a drag event called the "Purple Reign Extravaganza" which aimed at challenging machismo and promoting LGBTQ+ inclusion.
 Fraternity alumni both within and outside the chapter criticized the event as being disgraceful and inconsistent with the fraternity’s values, which upset various undergraduate members of the chapter and others within the local community.
 The fraternity's national leadership did not release a formal response to the incident.